lancehaoh/HTX/README.md

 This is an app that allows users to upload english language audio files to be transcribed and search for transcriptions based on the names of processed files.

+The architecture of this app can be found in architecture.pdf in the root of this repository.

 # Usage Guide

 ## Pre-requisites: